- Men's beauty and fashion products have been outpacing women's since 2010

 But this feeling is not unanimous among all men - yet.

-found that 42% of UK men agreed that doing anything beyond making sure you're clean is unnecessary.
+A Mintel survey found that 42% of UK men agreed that doing anything beyond making sure you're clean is unnecessary.
 "It's not something that's easy for guys to admit that they use," Munce, said highlighting the stigma attached to a man's use of cosmetics.

 In contrast, Yi experiences a very different reception when in South Korea.